move-starter/backend-metamove/README.md

 - **Token Transfers**: Transfer tokens to other addresses
 - **Transaction History**: Retrieve transaction details
 - **AI Agent Integration**: Interact with the blockchain through an AI-powered agent using LangChain
-- **User-Specific Agents**: Each user has their own dedicated blockchain agent
+- **Multi-Agent Support**: Each user can have multiple specialized agents
+- **Agent Management**: Name, organize, and manage different agents for various purposes

 ## Prerequisites